BA489/ohos_sdl2/docs/README-openharmony.md

 Threads Model
 ================================================================================

-When calling onPageShow in the ArsTS source code of OpenHarmony, it will be called through the so library compiled by SDL2:
+When calling onPageShow in the ArkTS source code of OpenHarmony, it will be called through the so library compiled by SDL2:

 ```
 sdl.init(callbackRef)